Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

             1. `proportion`: Always `1`
     1. `prohibited`: Which commodities are prohibited on this station (dictionary, commodityId and key).
-       This has been observed to match the list for the Minor Faction that controls the system the Fleet Carrier is situated in.
+    	This isn't always populated.
+When it is, it may be related to what's prohibited in the system in which the Fleet Carrier is situated.
-       Will be empty if the MF doesn't prohibit anything.
     1. `commodities`: A list of available commodities
         1. `id`: Commodity ID
         1. `categoryname`: Commodity category name